All Episodes

 And so the overall effort here goes way beyond just the blood cancers.

-It's like anything else that involves science and medicine, costs continue to go up for everybody involved in this.
+Costs continue to go up for everybody involved in this.

 Except for the people who actually work at the society.

-They are full-fledged year-round, full-time volunteers.
+They are full-fledged, year-round, full-time volunteers.

-Everybody involved is uh appreciative and happy, starting with me, everybody at the Leukemia Lymphoma Society of America.
+Everybody involved is appreciative and happy, starting with me, everybody at the Leukemia Lymphoma Society of America.

 That's it's appreciated as much as anybody else's donation is.